Sahil-Singh2002/SEIR-Model/README.md

 The script generates plots displaying the progression of susceptible, exposed, infected, and recovered individuals over time for multiple simulations.
 The stochastic nature of the simulation introduces variability in the outcomes.

-## Acknowledgments

-- The SEIR model is a standard epidemiological model, and this implementation introduces stochasticity to better capture real-world uncertainties.

 ## License

 This project is licensed under the [MIT License](LICENSE).